Sadayavarman Kulasekaran I: War and defeat

 Kulasekaran was a vassal of the Chola empire.
 When Kulothunga was warring with Hoysalas in the north, he refused to pay tribute to the Cholas.
 This led to a Chola invasion in retribution.
 In 1205, the Chola armies defeated the Pandyan army and sacked Madurai.
-The ancient coronation hall of Pandyan kings was destroyed, the remains plowed with asses and sowed with weeds.
+The ancient coronation hall of Pandyan kings was destroyed, the remains plowed with ashes and sowed with weeds.
 Inscriptions found at Kudimiyanmalai and Cheranur give graphic descriptions of the invasion and the sacking of Madurai.
 Kulasekaran and his younger brothers fled Madurai to the Palai (desert wastes) lands.
 The invaders looted Madurai and distributed the wealth to the destitute.
 Kulothunga performed a Virabhishekam (tribute of bravery) and crowned himself as Thiribhuvana veeran (Lord of Three Worlds).
 Kulasekaran surrendered to Kulothunga with his wife and son.
 Kulothunga acknowledged the surrender and gave his kingdom back.
 Madurai remained under Chola dominance until 1216.
 These excesses of Kulothunga directly led to the later Pandyan reprisal under Kulasekaran's younger brother and successor Maravarman Sundara Pandyan I.